Xytabich/UNet/README.md

 - Add event listeners via NetworkInterface
 - Wait for the `OnUNetInit` event and start sending your messages.
 - When a message is received, `OnUNetReceived` is called on all event listeners.

-## <a name="Issues"></a> Known Issues
-The first packets may be lost when sending reliable sequential messages.
-This happens if several messages are sent in a row, and the message with the lowest number was not received first.
-By the mechanics of message delivery, numbers less than the current one are ignored.

 ## <a name="Contact"></a> Contact
 If you have any questions, suggestions, fixes or bug reports, you can write in Discord `Xytabich#5684`